–Read Time: 5 min–

 Ready for Industry 4.0?
 Augury PdM can take you there.
 See how!

-Brandon is a certified ISO Category III vibration analyst with 10 years of experience performing centralized analysis on rotating equipment such as chillers, fans, pumps, compressors, gearboxes, etc.
+Brandon Blatter - Reliability Engineer at Augury.
+Brandon earned his bachelors degree in Mechanical Engineering from the University of Wisconsin - Milwaukee.
+He is a certified ISO Category III vibration analyst with ten years of experience performing centralized analysis services on a wide array of rotating equipment such as chillers, fans, pumps, air compressors, gearboxes, and more.